 - You’ll remember even better

 The hippocampus, (part of your brain that deals with functions like memory and retention) is known to show increased activity when exposed to specific wavelengths of music.
 It is said to improve long term retention of data stored in the brain.
 Listening to music while studying can help students remember facts and figures better.
+The Monroe Institute has been producing music with binaural beats with a variety of uses, such as concentration, creativity, improved memory, and sleep.

 - Reduced risk of brain diseases